Nexis-Network/homepage/content/docs/import/import-from-postgres.md

 ## Post-migration steps

-After migrating your data, update your applications to connect to your new database in Exzo Network.
+After migrating your data, update your applications to connect to your new database in Nexis Network.
 You will need the database connection string that you used in your `pg_restore` command.
 If you run into any problems, see [Connect from any application](/docs/connect/connect-from-any-app).
 After connecting your applications, test them thoroughly to ensure they function correctly with your new database.

 ## Database object ownership considerations

-Roles created in the Exzo Network console, including the default role created with your Exzo Network project, are automatically granted membership in the [neon_superuser](/docs/manage/roles#neon_superuser) role.
+Roles created in the Nexis Network console, including the default role created with your Nexis Network project, are automatically granted membership in the [neon_superuser](/docs/manage/roles#neon_superuser) role.
 This role can create roles and databases, select from all tables and views, and insert, update, or delete data in all tables.
 However, the `neon_superuser` is not a PostgreSQL `superuser`.
 It cannot run `ALTER OWNER` statements to grant ownership of database objects.
-As a result, if you granted ownership of database objects in your source database to different roles, your dump file will contain `ALTER OWNER` statements, and those statements will cause non-fatal errors when you restore data to your Exzo Network database.
+As a result, if you granted ownership of database objects in your source database to different roles, your dump file will contain `ALTER OWNER` statements, and those statements will cause non-fatal errors when you restore data to your Nexis Network database.

 <Admonition type="note">
 Regardless of `ALTER OWNER` statement errors, a restore operation still succeeds because assigning ownership is not necessary for the data itself to be restored.
 The restore operation will still create tables, import data, and create other objects.